Dr. Watson to Sherlock Holmes, in the French translations

 Needed to reveal several squares to finish the grid, but the meta came nearly instantly.
 Love SH (and Nero Wolfe, for that matter), and looking forward to the rest of the suite.
 Thanks. :)

-• MatthewL 🤓8:20 · 2024-04-22T18:47:41.829Z
+MatthewL 🤓8:20 · about 1 year ago

 Got a chuckle out of this.
 Was an avid reader of Holmes mysteries at a young age, and still remember asking my dad what cocaine was and his wide-eyed stare at the question.
 Good times.
 Thanks for the puzzle, Al!

-Interesting factoid.
-At the end of the original published version of The Sign of the Four, the conversation goes as follows: "The division seems rather unfair," I [Watson] remarked.
+"The division seems rather unfair," I [Watson] remarked.
 "You have done all the work in this business.
 I get a wife out of it, Jones gets the credit, pray what remains for you?"
-"For me," said Sherlock Holmes, "there still remains the cocaine-bottle."
-And he stretched his long white hand up for it."

 In the scholastic version, his response is "For me," said Sherlock Holmes, "there still remains my work.
 It will always be my highest reward."
 And he stretched out his long white hand for his old brier-root pipe."